August 23 – YM Sgt. Castorena

 It is okay to bring treats (like cupcakes) to a meeting to help celebrate your Young Marine or Recruits birthday.
-Please bring napkins or forks/plates if dessert warrants something other than a napkin.
+Please bring napkins or forks/plates if dessert needs something other than a napkin.

 “The will to win, the desire to succeed, the urge to reach your full potential ... these are the keys that will unlock the door to personal excellence.”